cybe-m1/chef_challenge_backend/ingredients/README.md

 ## 🥕 Ingredients

-_Ingredients service of the Chef Challenge project._
+_Ingredients service of the Chef ingredient project._

 **Run on port :** 8083